 Click here to download the leaflet for this morning's Mass.

-Look what the soup ladies have made for April!
+Look what the soup ladies are making for April!
 Yes, it's chicken noodle.

 Our soup ministry benefits our meals for shut-ins programs.